bentoml/BentoML/docs/source/guides/containerization.rst

       # or pass in --backend
       bentoml containerize pytorch-mnist:latest --backend buildah

-To build a BentoContainer, one can use the :ref:`Container SDK <reference/container:Container APIs>` via :meth:`bentoml.container.build`:
+To build a BentoContainer in Python, you can use the :ref:`Container SDK <reference/container:Container APIs>` method :meth:`bentoml.container.build`:

 .. code-block:: python